- Notary Stamps

 5. The seal must include a blank line to enter the notary's expiration date.

-The Secretary of State also recommends including the words "My Appointment Expires" on the notary seal.How do I order a Kansas notary stamp and record book?
+The Kansas Secretary of State also recommends including the words "My Appointment Expires" on the notary seal.

-to order your Kansas notary supplies.
-All our notary stamps and notary supplies come with a life-time replacement guarantee, are made in-house, and are shipped in one business day.How can I train to become a Kansas notary?
+Please go to https://www.kansasnotary.com/stamps.asp to order your Kansas notary supplies.
+All our notary stamps and notary supplies come with a life-time replacement guarantee, are made in house, and are shipped in one business day.

 The Kansas Secretary of State's website has a Notary Handbook available for download at